 5. The Farm

 The Farm is an oasis and is one of the good hidden spots in Dubai that most visitors are accustomed to.
 This cafe-restaurant is located in gardens, with streams, covered walks and a peaceful atmosphere.
-Its farm-to-table menu is based on healthy and organic, hearty breakfasts, up to fresh juices and light lunches.

 - Location: Al Barari